-The autumn edition of "The Outlook" is ready; look for it in your mail or email soon.
+Watch for the Spring/Summer 2019 edition of "The Outlook” in your mail box!
 To view it online, or for past editions of the official newsletter of the Sight-Loss Support Group of Central PA, Inc, see our newsletter page.

 Upcoming Talks ANd Meetings